 Laura felt health and well-being in the workplace was an area often glanced over within businesses and wanted to make Whyfield different.
-The first challenge was to recognise that the role of looking after Whyfield employees needed more than a few squeezed in minutes here and there that the directors could find in their day, it needed focus, planning and someone with a passion to drive the culture within the firm.
+The first challenge was to recognise that the role of looking after Whyfield employees needed more than a few squeezed in minutes here and there, it needed focus, planning and someone with a passion to drive the culture within the firm.

-In order to show our team that we genuinely have their best interests at heart, we’ve implemented several new initiatives over the past 12 months and we’ve summarised these below along with the impact this has had not only on the staff but to the business as a whole:
+In order to show our team that we genuinely have their best interests at heart, we’ve implemented several new initiatives over the past 12 months.
+We have summarised these below along with the impact this has had, not only on the staff but to the business as a whole.

-Healthy workplaces Cornwall.
 These guys have been incredible with workshops, guidance and support to implement new things into the office.
-Some of the sessions we have put on for staff though this scheme are: Body composite readings, Fitness sessions, Postural analysis & Healthy eating workshops.
+Some of the sessions we have hosted for staff through this scheme include: Body composite readings, Fitness sessions, Postural analysis & Healthy eating workshops.

-Weekly Fruit boxes – Fresh produce delivered by Cornish Foodbox, allowing staff to make healthy choices when the 3pm lull kicks in.
+Fresh produce delivered by Cornish Foodbox allows staff to make healthy choices when the 3pm lull kicks in.

-Wider selection of fruit, herbal & decaff teas and coffees in the office kitchen and a smoothie machine.
+There is a wider selection of fruit, herbal & decaff teas and coffees in the office kitchen… and a smoothie machine.